 One retailer that’s seen amazing results with SMS marketing is Federation +, a popular streetwear brand in New Zealand.

 Federation + markets its brand on multiple channels, including SMS.
 One notable initiative is the brand’s end of the year SMS campaign, in which customers were offered a 20% discount both in-store and online.
-To give people a sense of urgency, the offer ended at midnight that same day.
+To give people a sense of urgency, the offer ended at midnight the same day.

-7. Leverage video
+6. Leverage video

 In many cases, the best way to market your merchandise is to show your products in action.
 This is easily doable in-store, where shoppers can touch and feel products or even try them on.
 However, when marketing online, you need to get more creative with your visuals.

-Make them relatable – You want viewers to connect with your brand when they watch your videos.
+- Make them relatable.
+You want viewers to connect with your brand when they watch your videos.
 You can do this by making the content as relatable as possible.
 Start by featuring people who look like your target customers.
 If you’re targeting middle-aged moms, for example, then you’ll want to feature that persona in your content.

-Have a clear CTA – Determine what you want viewers to do after watching your content.
+- Have a clear CTA.
+Determine what you want viewers to do after watching your content.
 Do you want them to follow you online?
 Check out a specific product page?
 Get in touch with you?
 Mention the CTA in your video or add a link in the description.
-In some cases, you can embed a CTA link into the content and ask viewers to “click” or “swipe up.”
+In some cases, you can embed a CTA link into the content and ask viewers to click or swipe up.

 There’s also a clear CTA on most of her Reels.
 Whenever a product is featured in a video, Rebecca Minkoff tags those products so customers can easily view and purchase them.